 Alternative text, or alt text, provides a text-based description of images for people who may otherwise have trouble seeing them.
 Alt text can be added in Microsoft OneNote by doing the following:

-- On any page in OneNote, right-click an image that has been inserted
+- On any page in OneNote, right-click or long press an image that has been inserted

-- On the menu that appears, click Picture, and then click Alt Text.
+- On the menu that appears, select Picture, and then select Alt Text.

-- In the Alt Text dialog box, type a descriptive Title for the selected image, and type a 1-2 sentence Description in the text box below.
+- In the Alt Text dialog box, type a descriptive Title for the selected image, along with a short description of what is in the image.